dizys/orpc/README.md

 # orpc

 The type-safe Node.js and browser RPC library built on top of socket.io.
-Empowered with AOC governance and load balancing.
+Empowered with SOA governance and load balancing.

 ## Installation